Whether you want rewards, low rates, no annual fee or lots of complimentary extras, comparing credit cards will help you find the right card.

 Balance transfer cards

 Balance transfer credit cards let you move debt from an existing credit card to a new card with a low or 0% promotional interest rate.
 These cards are designed to help you save money on interest charges so that you can pay down your balance faster.
-When comparing balance transfer credit cards, make sure you look at the length of the introductory period and the rate of interest applied to any remaining debt after that time, so that you can budget accordingly.
+When comparing balance transfer credit cards, make sure you look at the length of the introductory period, the balance transfer fee and the rate of interest applied to any remaining debt after that time, so that you can budget accordingly.

 Rewards credit cards